The Heart of Venice: St. Mark's Square

 On a 2019 tour of Northern Italy with Insight Vacations, we spent a few days in Venice and wound up in St. Mark’s Square several times.
-During the day the Piazza San Marco is usually busy, and lineups to get into the Basilica of Saint Mark and other historical buildings are long-ish.
+During the day the Piazza San Marco is usually busy, with tourists from all over the world to this top travel destination for cruises and air travelers.
+Lineups to get into the Basilica of Saint Mark and other historical buildings are long-ish.

 The history behind the beginning of St. Mark’s church in Venice goes back to 828 AD.

 St. Mark (aka Mark the Evangelist) is said to be one of the disciples of Jesus of who inspired and/or wrote the Gospel of Mark.

 He traveled to Egypt and founded the Church of of Alexandria there around 42 AD.